Prescribing Change: Young People and Social Prescribing

 Whether you’re a creative health practitioner, policy maker, community leader, or young person shaping your own path – this is a space for you.

-During this event, Zest will be presenting Soundboard you can find out more about this here:
+Also during this event, Zest will be presenting Soundboard; part chat show, part game, part live performance, you can find out more about this here: